 Buffalo Niagara Medical Campus Integrated Mobility Hub Energy Modeling

 C.J.
-Brown Energy was contracted by NYSERDA under the Cleaner, Greener Communities Program to complete an evaluation of energy efficiency opportunities for the new construction and renovation of the Mobility Hub element.
-The project’s goal is to achieve 40% or more deep energy savings for the proposed design energy model over the baseline energy model when compared to current Energy Conservation Construction Code of New York State.
-The results of the evaluation indicated that the project had succeeded in achieving the 40% or more reduction of energy.
+Brown Energy completed an evaluation of energy efficiency opportunities for the new construction and renovation of the Mobility Hub element.
+Our contract was with NYSERDA under the Cleaner, Greener Communities Program.
+The goal of the project was to achieve 40% or more deep energy savings for the proposed design energy model over the baseline energy model from the Energy Conservation Construction Code of New York State.
+The results of the evaluation indicated that the project had succeeded in achieving a 40% or more reduction of energy.

-The architectural, MEP and site plan progress drawings are complete but the project has not been constructed.
+The architectural, MEP, and site plan progress drawings are complete, but construction has not begun for the project.